F2011B/ami2py/README.md

 Examples
 ---------

 Creating a Database from scratch and adding symbol data to the database.
-**WARNING Database from scratch created database cannot be used by amibroker at current state.**
 To use the underlying constructs in compiled form, use_compiled can be set to True within the
 AmiDataBase constructor.
 This is a more or less experimental feature.